top of page

 “How to Lead a Team at an Inter-Dimensional Space Station” | Killscreen | Los Angeles, CA | Virtual Talk

 Killscreen is an arts and culture collective based in Los Angeles.
-I presented post-mortem of my Meow Wolf installation room, Galactic Autoquarium, as well as reflect on and speak to the lessons I learned in my leadership role, especially as a newer leader who's a queer PoC.
+I presented post-mortem of Galactic Autoquarium, as well as reflect on and speak to the lessons I learned in my leadership role, especially as a newer leader who's a queer PoC.

-Did an interview alongside a colleague by NNN magazine where we reflected on our experience with the project, MyCo Domicilia, a DIY resource and recipe book for creating everyday domestic objects with mycelium.
+Did an interview alongside my colleague by NNN magazine where we reflected on our experience with the project, MyCo Domicilia, a DIY resource and recipe book for creating everyday domestic objects with mycelium.

 "MyCo Domcilia" | 2020 Bio Design Challenge | New York City, NY | International Zoom Summit Presentation